Affine cones over smooth cubic surfaces: Introduction

 \begin{example} It is easy to see $\alpha_{\mathbb{P}^1\times\mathbb{P}^1}(P)\leqslant\frac{1}{2}$ for every point $P$ on $\mathbb{P}^1\times\mathbb{P}^1$.
 Since $\alpha(\mathbb{P}^1\times\mathbb{P}^1)=\frac{1}{2}$ by Theorem~\ref{theorem:GAFA}, the $\alpha$-function $\alpha_{\mathbb{P}^1\times\mathbb{P}^1}$ is the constant function with the value $\frac{1}{2}$ by Lemma~\ref{lemma:inf-sup}.
 Moreover, if $X$ is a Fano variety with at most Kawamata log terminal singularities, then the proof of \cite[Lemma~2.21]{ChSh08c} shows that

 for every point $P$ on $X\times \mathbb{P}^1$, where $\mathrm{pr}_1:X\times\mathbb{P}^1 \to X$ is the projection on the first factor.
-Using the similar argument in the proof of \cite[Lemma~2.29]{ChSh08c}, one can show that the $\alpha$-function of a product of Fano varieties with at most Gorenstein canonical singularities is the point-wise minimum of the pull-backs of the $\alpha$-functions on the factors. \end{example}
+Using the same argument as that in the proof of \cite[Lemma~2.29]{ChSh08c}, one can show that the $\alpha$-function of a product of Fano varieties with at most Gorenstein canonical singularities is the point-wise minimum of the pull-backs of the $\alpha$-functions on the factors. \end{example}

 As shown in Remark~\ref{remark:alpha-dp1-dp2-dp3}, the following can be obtained from Theorem~\ref{theorem:technical} in a similar manner.

 \begin{corollary} Let $S_d$ be a smooth del Pezzo surface of degree $d\leqslant 3$.
 Then the $\alpha$-function of $S_d$ is as follows: